RakePants/nerdless/README.md

 # Nerdless
-An AI chat bot for Telegram groups with 3 presets and an ability to participate in continious dialogues.
+An AI chat bot for Telegram groups with 3 presets and an ability to participate in continious dialogues in Russian.

 ## About
 The bot has 3 presets: toxic, sad, vulgar.
 These can be switched in a chat a by user with a help of commands anytime.